 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates, judgments, and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, together with amounts disclosed in the related notes to the consolidated financial statements.
-The Company's significant estimates and assumptions used in these financial statements include, but are not limited to, the fair value of financial instruments warrants, options and equity shares; the valuation of stock-based compensation; and the estimates and assumptions related to impairment analysis of goodwill and other intangible assets long-lived assets.
+The Company's significant estimates and assumptions used in these financial statements include, but are not limited to, the fair value of financial instruments, warrants, options and derivative liabilities; R&D tax credits and accruals, and the estimates and assumptions related to the impairment analysis of goodwill and other intangible assets.
 Certain of the Company's estimates could be affected by external conditions, including those unique to the Company and general economic conditions.
 It is reasonably possible that these external factors could have an effect on the Company's estimates and may cause actual results to differ from those estimates.